-All technicians must complete required safety training as defined in the NEON Training Plan (RD[04]).
-Additionally technicians complete protocol specific training for safety and implementation of protocol as required in the Field Operations Job Instruction Training Plan (RD[05]).
+All technicians must complete required safety training as defined in the NEON Training Plan (AD[04]).
+Additionally, technicians must complete protocol-specific training for safety and implementation of this protocol as required in Field Operations Job Instruction Training Plan (AD[05]).